-The need arises for a formally structured letter when you are sending it to someone you are addressing in a professional capacity.
-Examples would include business colleagues, professional businesspeople you do not personally know, and departments of the government.
+The need arises for a formally structured letter when sending it to someone you are addressing in a professional capacity.
+Examples would include business colleagues, professional businesspeople you do not personally know, and government departments.

 You may not be sending the letter to the company or personal stationery.
 In this case, insert your name and address at the top of the letter justified on the left side.
 Then, two spaces below your address, write out the full date, including the complete spelling of the month, the day of the month, and the entire year — no need to include the date in an email.